Contemplative Social History: Cotton and Culture

 Registration

 This 6-week course meets on Tuesdays at 5 pm EST on Zoom.
-The suggested donation for the course is $200.
-Scholarships are available.
-If you are in a position to contribute to the scholarship fund, your donation makes this course available to people who cannot afford the full price.
+The suggested price for the course is $200.
+Participants are welcome to offer the amount that fits your budget.